Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 In this section we looked at how the sample app sends and receives messages to the Orpius server via a middleware application.
-In the next section you see how to extend your agents capabilities by bringing in custom tools.
+In the next section you see how to extend your agent's capabilities by bringing in custom tools.

 ## Connecting Your Code to Orpius